kdelvare/hearthstone-backend/README.md

 * Database update with new CardDefs.xml
 Run 'rake db:populate_cards'

+* Find wanteddecks from deleted decks Wanteddeck.where('NOT EXISTS (SELECT * FROM decks WHERE decks.id = wanteddecks.deck_id)')
 * Find wantedcards from deleted wanteddecks Wantedcard.where('wantedcards.wanteddeck_id IS NOT NULL').where('NOT EXISTS (SELECT * FROM wanteddecks WHERE wanteddecks.id = wantedcards.wanteddeck_id)')
+* Find decks from deleted deckgroups Deck.where('decks.deckgroup_id IS NOT NULL').where('NOT EXISTS (SELECT * FROM deckgroups WHERE deckgroups.id = decks.deckgroup_id)')
+* Find deckcards from deleted decks Deckcard.where('NOT EXISTS (SELECT * FROM decks WHERE decks.id = deckcards.deck_id)')
+* Find wantedcards that do not belong to the original deck anymore Wantedcard.where('wantedcards.wanteddeck_id IS NOT NULL').where('NOT EXISTS (SELECT * FROM wanteddecks INNER JOIN deckcards ON wanteddecks.deck_id = deckcards.deck_id WHERE wantedcards.wanteddeck_id = wanteddecks.id AND deckcards.card_id = wantedcards.card_id)')